Get,

 Before starting yoga, always consult a qualified doctor who can assess your physical condition correctly and advise accordingly.
 Moreover, it is necessary to practice and learn yoga under the supervision of a trained yoga teacher to avoid any injuries.

-Also Read: Benefits of Tadasana and How to Do It By Dr. Himani Bisht
+Also Read: Benefits of Vayu Mudra and How to Do it By Dr. Ankit Sankhe

 Risks of Exercise